 Before you pull out the credit card to purchase the new outdoor furniture addition for the back yard, you need to learn about the safety issues that accompany ownership of an open fire source.
 The first thing to confirm is if you need a permit to operate the fire pit.
 Some states and a myriad municipalities have passed ordinances that require homeowners to purchase operating permits.
 Depending on the type of property you own and where you are, you might have to follow regulations that determine when and where you can enjoy your new outdoor fire pit.
 Regulations can include a minimum number of feet the pit needs to be away from home walls and other outdoor furniture.
 And remember to always place the fire pit on a nonflammable surface, such as hard stone, cement, or tile – never set it on a wood surface.

-Adding an outdoor fire pit in your backyard represents an affordable way to enhance your home’s aesthetic appeal, as well as create a magnet for social interactions.
+Adding an outdoor fire pit in your backyard represents an affordable way to enhance your home’s aesthetic appeal, as well as creates a magnet for social interactions.
 The best outdoor fire pits come in an upscale design that combine the right material with the right fuel type to produce the ultimate cooking vessel and natural heater.
+Need some great pieces for your outdoor space to go with your outdoor fire pit?
+Check out Starsong’s outdoor patio furniture buying guide and learn how to choose the best furniture for your backyard.